|

 should be presented in a manner that personally engages and stimulates the desire to learn all one can.
 In addition, we believe

 that we have a duty to preserve our world and its history, and, most importantly, its culture and ethnic diversity.
-We coordinate groups of children to help them discover and enhance their ethnic origins and personnel potentials.
+We coordinate groups of children to help them discover and enhance their ethnic origins and personnel

 BACKGROUND